freenas/freenas-docs/userguide/plugins.rst

    Viewing the List of Available Plugins

+The :guilabel:`Available Plugins` page lists the plugin name, description, current version, and if the plugin is officially supported.

 .. note:: If the list of available plugins is not displayed, open :ref:`Shell` and verify that the %brand% system can :command:`ping` an address on the Internet.
 If it cannot, add a default gateway address and/or DNS server address in :menuselection:`Network --> Global Configuration`.

 Click |ui-options| and :guilabel:`install` for the desired plugin.
 Set :guilabel:`DHCP` to automatically configure IP settings, or manually